Pathoschild/smapi-mod-dump/compiled/okay/@@SpaceCore/docs/README.md

             * `IconTexture` - The path to the texture to use for the tab.
 Use the `{{InternalAssetKey: }}` token for your own assets.
             * `IconRect` - The subrect of the texture to use for the tab.
 An object containing `X`, `Y`, `Width`, `Height` (all in pixels).
             * `FilterCondition` - A GameStateQuery condition used for filtering the items.
 Use `TRUE` to just get everything (useful for your first tab).
 Example to get all seeds: `"ITEM_CATEGORY Input -74"`
+    * Virtual Currencies (like qi gems and golden walnuts) - Stored in the asset `"spacechase0.SpaceCore/VirtualCurrencyData"`, which is a dictionary with the key being the object ID of the currency, and the value being an object containing the following fields:
+        * `TeamWide` - True if the currency is shared across all farmers, false if it is per farmer.
+        * `ObtainSound` - The sound to play on getting more.
+(Known bug: Doesn't seem to fire the first time.)
+        * If you want to use the currency as the `Currency` field in your shop, run the following command with your currency ID: `spacecore_getcurrencyid MyCurrencyId`.
+The resulting number (including the negative sign, if there is one) is what you should use for the `Currency` field.
+        * If you want to use the currency as a trade item for a specific shop entry, just set the `TradeItemId` to the currency item ID and the set the proper `TradeItemAmount`.
     * NPCs - Stored in the asset `"spacechase0.SpaceCore/NpcExtensionData"`, which is a dictionary with the key being an NPC name, and the value being an object containing the following fields:
         * `GiftEventTriggers` - A dictionary with the keys being an object, and the values being an event to trigger when that item is given to the NPC.
             * The "event to trigger" needs to be the full event key (ID and preconditions) used in the events data file, so that SpaceCore can find the event.